In-House vs. Outside Counsel: Choosing the Right Option

 When to Hire Outside Counsel

-You want an outside counsel team that understands your industry, the regulatory environment in which you operate, your competitors, your company’s corporate vision, and long-term growth drivers.
+Importantly, however, you want an outside counsel team that understands your industry, the regulatory environment in which you operate, your competitors, your company’s corporate vision, and long-term growth drivers.

 Here are some of the key situations when a company should consider hiring outside counsel: